halo-neuroscience/api-docs/source/index.md

 ```

 This endpoint retrieves all stimulations for a given user.
-The user's access token must be passed in via Authorization Bearer header.
+The user's access token must be passed in via the Authorization header.

 ### HTTP Request